 The symptoms of hormone imbalance often create challenges with intimacy, making sex undesirable.
 Women often experience uncomfortable vaginal dryness, as well as a reduced emotional interest.
 These combined symptoms can be frustrating, eliminating any spontaneity and spark from your relationship.

-BHRT alleviates these symptoms, providing increased vaginal lubrication and boosted energy as a result of longer, and better-quality sleep.
+BHRT for women and men alleviates these symptoms, providing increased vaginal lubrication and boosted energy as a result of longer, and better-quality sleep.

 How BHRT can benefit your sleep